Saloon cars are sometimes overlooked in favour of SUVs and crossovers, but don’t rule them out until you’ve taken a closer look.

 The Volkswagen Passat is a great saloon that doesn’t skimp on quality.
 In fact, go for the GTE with interior brushed chrome detail and blue stitching on the leather steering wheel and gear knob, and you get a feeling of true luxury.

-The Passat really comes into its own on the motorway, making it perfect for the long distance traveller.
+The Passat really comes into its own on the motorway, making it perfect for the long distance traveller, whether you’re looking for the best family saloon car for day trips or a business car for commuting.
 Cabin noise is kept to a minimum and the suspension does a pretty good job of giving you a smooth ride.

 Buy a Passat for great fuel economy – up to 76.3 mpg (combined)* with BlueMotion and 156.9 mpg (combined)* with the GTE.
 CO2 emissions range from a measly 40 g/km (GTE) to 146 g/km (2.0-litre TSI) so the first year rate for road tax is extremely reasonable.
 Low levels of depreciation compared to other similar vehicles, mean that when it’s time to move on to a new car, you could be in for a nice surprise with the trade-in value.